 What to buy in Sapa?
 Asian groceries!
 (2)

-The plan for Saturday morning was clear – replenishing Asian groceries at Tamda Foods, the largest supermarket in the Sapa Praha area.
+The plan for Saturday morning was clear – replenishing Asian groceries at Tamda Foods, the largest supermarket in the Sapa Prague area.
 This time I was buying groceries that I have been using for years and are among my favorites.
 From the list, I especially recommend trying the Tilda brand basmati rice and if you want to cook red curry at home for the first time, also try the non-spicy curry paste (and don’t be afraid of the label “spicy”).

 Squid brand fish sauce